socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 		],
 	],

-This example shows how to configure Nextcloud to store all files in a swift object storage.
+This example shows how to configure cyfrSpaces to store all files in a swift object storage.

-It is important to note that Nextcloud in object store mode will expect exclusive access to the object store container because it only stores the binary data for each file.
+It is important to note that cyfrSpaces in object store mode will expect exclusive access to the object store container because it only stores the binary data for each file.
 The metadata is currently kept in the local database for performance reasons.